The Elder

-The Elder is an independent film adaptation of the 1981 Kiss concept album, Music from "The Elder".
+The Elder is an unreleased independent film adaptation of the 1981 Kiss concept album, Music from "The Elder".
 The film's plot derives from that concept, devised by Kiss co-founder Gene Simmons.

-The film is being produced by British author and musician Seb Hunter and partner Owen Oakeshott.
-The film has so far not been acknowledged or sanctioned by Kiss or their management.
+The film was being produced by British author and musician Seb Hunter and partner Owen Oakeshott.
+The film was not acknowledged or sanctioned by Kiss or their management.

+As of 2025 the film remains unreleased.

 Premise

 In April 2014, a new, synthetic variant of the bird-flu virus (H5N1) was 'accidentally' released into South East England by American pharmaceutical giant Blackwell Corp, as a consequence of which, 99.9% of the local population perished.

 Ten years after this unprecedented catastrophe, in the continued absence of any centralised infrastructure, Blackwell (Steve Webster) himself now personally oversees the remaining 0.1% with his own, heavily armed, roving Priesthood.

 The Citizenship's highest honour is to become one of the Chosen - the latest of whom, just a boy (Billy Mackie), who must be escorted from the West Country across the deserted English countryside by Father Morpheus (Owen Oakeshott), to Blackwell's laboratory on the Isle of Wight.

 But the English countryside is far from deserted, and Father Morpheus drinks much whiskey.
 He claims there's an alternative, but then he says many strange things.
 When there's no one left to ask, who exactly are you supposed to trust?